WE DO LIKE TO BE BESIDE THE SEASIDE.

 This is a short video of the coast from the cliff top walk.

 This was a local pub "The Golden Lion" "Tramps & Vamps" night.
 This was around 1989 as you can tell by how much younger (and slimmer) we look.
-The Landlord/Lady closed one bar to just fancy dressers, we all had to drink out of (cleaned) Jam jars, yuk but fun.
+The Landlord/Lady closed one bar to just fancy dressers, we all had to drink out of (cleaned) Jam jars

 Again (below) our Son Roy dressed as a Woman.
 He was so good at it that at around 3am he was propositioned, twice!!!.